All Episodes

 Thanks very much for taking my call.

-But it seems to me if you look at the at the at the uh the checks and balances, the three-part uh structure that of our government, one of the one of the reasons why the judiciary has expanded is because uh the legislature is afraid to act.
+I just wanted to point out, it seems to me that, and I agree with your position, I agree, I'd say, with the way Justice Scalia expresses your position, but it seems to me, if you look at the checks and balances, the three-part structure of our government, one of the reasons why the judiciary has expanded is because the legislature is afraid to act.

 Oh, you're absolutely right.

-Uh you you there are two points.
+There are two points.

 For example, like you could never get a law passed through Congress calling for racial or sexual preferences.

-So the only way you could get that racial and sexual preferences if you're for it, is for the courts to do it.
+So the only way you could get that racial and sexual preferences, if you're for it, is for the courts to do it.

-And many times the courts are involved in cleaning up the cowardice of the uh officials, as you're pointing out.
+And many times the courts are involved in cleaning up the cowardice of the officials, as you're pointing out.

 You're absolutely right.